Newly become parents: Important information about the time after birth – bonding, postpartum period & paperwork

 Baby blues and postpartum depression

-mood swings can occur in the first days after birth.
-This so-called baby blues is normal.
-However, if persistent low spirits occur, it is important to talk to a midwife or a doctor about it to rule out a postpartum depression.
+Emotional fluctuations are normal.
+However, if persistent sadness occurs, it is important to talk to a midwife or a doctor to rule out postpartum depression.

 • Visits should be relieving and not become an obligation.

-• Cuddling with skin contact promotes bonding.
+• Cuddling with skin contact fosters bonding.

 • Take time to grow together as a family.

-Postpartum care: Support from a maternity nurse
+Postnatal care: Support by a maternal nurse

 If you want to know more about postpartum equipment, take a look at our blog post "Baby Starter Kit: What do you need?".